python/cpython/Doc/library/test.rst

 .. data:: TESTFN_NONASCII

-   Set to a filename containing the :data:`FS_NONASCII` character.
+   Set to a filename containing the :data:`FS_NONASCII` character, if it exists.

 .. data:: IPV6_ENABLED